serenity-is/docs/api/js/corelib/functions/zeroPad.md

 `number`

-The number to pad.
+The number to format; `null`/`undefined` yields `""`.

 ### len

 `number`

-Target length of the string.
+The desired total length of the resulting string.

 ## Returns

 `string`

+The zero-padded string.